Updated on 2025-07-22 GMT+08:00

 From MySQL to PostgreSQL

-GaussDB distributed
+GaussDB Distributed

 Full+Incremental

-From MySQL to GaussDB Distributed
+From MySQL to GaussDB Distributed (To the cloud)

-GaussDB primary/standby
+GaussDB Centralized

 Full+Incremental

-From MySQL to GaussDB Primary/Standby
+From MySQL to GaussDB Centralized (To the cloud)

 GaussDB(DWS)